SpriteDragon/3kh0-assets/README.md

 # 3kh0 Assets ("jmw, assets")
 # Disclamer: This site does NOT, In any way, violate github's TOS.
-This is just to simply store the games.
+This is just to simply store the games, and is used to be hosted on githack.
+Don't delete this github, this doesn't violate anything, so {    } off.

 **All credits goes to [@3kh0](https://github.com/3kh0)!
 He has made the 3kh0 Assets and I just uploaded them to this repo for my website, [Jordansmathwork.](https://github.com/GalacticNetwork/jordansmathwork-v4)